Alert | State of Local Emergency in Effect

 Surface drainage facilities

-It is a requirement to keep surface drainage facilities on private property (known as "Overland Drainage Right-of-Way" (ODRW) including swales and catch basins/drains) clear of any soil, silt, yard waste or any other matter that may obstruct, restrict or prevent the flow of water.
-Buildings or structures cannot be constructed or placed on or over the surface drainage facility.
-If a fence must be built over the facility, there must be at least 6 inches (15 cm) of clearance between the facility and the bottom of the fence.
+Surface drainage facilities, including swales and catch basins/drains, must be kept clear of soil, silt, yard waste, or any other materials that could block water flow on private property.
+No buildings or structures can be built over these facilities.
+If a fence must be constructed over them, there must be at least 6 inches (15 cm) of clearance between the facility and the bottom of the fence.

 Use of storm drainage

-The use of any storm drainage for activities such as construction or irrigation purposes is prohibited without the written consent of the Director of Resources.
+Using storm drainage for activities like construction or irrigation is not allowed without written consent from the Director of Resources.

 Fines for violations of these regulations range between $75 and $3,000 for the first offence.